jchitel/effect/packages/platform/README.md

-// Create the Authorization middleware class Authorization extends HttpApiMiddleware.Tag<Authorization>()( "Authorization",
+// Create the Authorization middleware class Authorization extends HttpApiMiddleware.Tag<Authorization>()(
+    "Authorization",
     {
         // Define the error schema for unauthorized access
         failure: Unauthorized,
         // Specify the resource this middleware will provide
         provides: CurrentUser,
         // Add security definitions
         security: {
             // ┌─── Custom name for the security definition
             // ▼
-      myBearer: HttpApiSecurity.bearer
+            myBearer: HttpApiSecurity.bearer,
             // Additional security definitions can be added here.
             // They will attempt to be resolved in the order they are defined.
-    }
-  }
+        },
+    },
 ) {}

 const api = HttpApi.make("api")
     .add(
         HttpApiGroup.make("group")
             .add(
                 HttpApiEndpoint.get("get", "/")
                     .addSuccess(Schema.String)
-          // Apply the middleware to a single endpoint .middleware(Authorization)
+                    // Apply the middleware to a single endpoint .middleware(Authorization),
             )
-      // Or apply the middleware to the entire group .middleware(Authorization)
+            // Or apply the middleware to the entire group .middleware(Authorization),
     )
-  // Or apply the middleware to the entire API .middleware(Authorization)
+    // Or apply the middleware to the entire API .middleware(Authorization);
 ```

 ### Implementing HttpApiSecurity middleware